Milbaxter/onchain-judges-dispute-resolution/README.md

 **Browser UI:**
 - Visit https://verisage.xyz to use the web interface
 - Pay with crypto wallet via x402 micropayments
-- Submit yes/no questions and get verified answers
+- Submit disputes with contract terms and evidence to get judge verdicts

 **API for Agents:**